restorecommerce/chassis-srv/README.md

 #### Service

 The business logic is an object with functions which get wrapped and served as endpoints.
-What functions are wrapped up is configured in the configuration file.
+Functions get wrapped up based on the configuration file.

 #### Middleware

-Middleware is called before the service function.
+The request traverses the middleware before reaching the service function.
 The middleware can call the next middleware until the last middleware calls the service function.

 ```js
 function makeMiddleware() {